Command Types

 Views

 View commands let you style the terrain mesh.
-They also let you turn terrain-dependent objects on and off.
+They also let you turn on and off terrain-dependent objects.
 Such objects include Contour, Water, and Skirt.
-Several are parametric, and when activated will open the VCB for editing.
-All Views are found in the View submenu.
-Learn more.
+Several Views are parametric.
+When activated, they will open the VCB for editing values.

 Surveyors